coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ AWS had released the service operator (SNS, SQS, Memcached, Redis)

-^ GCP released Config Connector, which in typical cloud provider fashion has a name that means absolutely nothing, but it allows any GCP resource to be managed by the Kubernetes API.
+^ GCP released Config Connector, it allows any GCP resource to be managed by the Kubernetes API.

-^ I'm sure it'll be only weeks before the deprecate it, but in the meantime

-^ I can manage all of my resources on GCP with kubectl.
+^ Its Google, so they could deprecate it any moment, but in the meantime I can manage all of my resources on GCP with kubectl.

-^ No need for DeploymentManager, Terraform, or gcloud CLI
+^ There is still some work here to do on these tools, but its plausible that one day there won't be need for DeploymentManager, Terraform, or gcloud CLI

 ---
 [.text: alignment(center)]